isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-02-21-post-when-women-were-commodities.md

 <img src="/images/Vol-15-issue-4/when-women-were-commodities/w3.JPG" style="width: 450px; height: 300px;">
 <div style="background-color: white;">A photo of karayuki-san by G.R.
 Lambert &amp; Co., 1890s. <i>Courtesy of National Museum of Singapore, National Heritage Board. </i></div>

 Japanese prostitutes, known as *karayuki-san*, operated within the Japanese enclave along Hylam, Malabar, Malay and Bugis streets where Japanese merchants, shopkeepers, doctors and bankers had set up shop.
-By 1920, the Japanese community in Singapore was large and thriving enough to host its own newspaper, the Nanyo Shimpo, a Japanese cemetery and a Japanese school.[^11]
+By 1920, the Japanese community in Singapore was large and thriving enough to host its own newspaper, the *Nanyo Shimpo*, a Japanese cemetery and a Japanese school.[^11]

 In the Kreta Ayer/Chinatown area, Chinese brothels catered to a largely different clientele.
 In addition to brothels that served the average worker, there were high-class ones that were visited by rich patrons who had their favourite prostitutes.